SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Discussion

-\textit{NW relic.} Source E is the likeliest candidate for a host for the NW relic, however, the orientation of the east component of the NW relic is perpendicular with respect to the western component, which would require E be a wide-angle tailed (WAT) radio source.
-Such WAT sources typically occur in cluster environments \citep[e.g.][]{Pratley2013} and it is thought the ram pressure of the ICM on the lobes generates the observed morphology \citep[][]{Burns1998}.
-Usually, this occurs during infall into the cluster, and here the lobes would be pointed \textit{away} from the cluster centre.
-Additionally, the asymmetry in the two NW relic components with respect to source E further affirms the emission is unassociated.
+\textit{NW relic.} Source E is the likeliest candidate for a host for the NW relic, however, the orientation of the east component of the NW relic is \CORRS{almost} perpendicular with respect to the western component \CORRS{(see e.g. Fig. \ref{fig:radio:fullres})}, which would require E be a wide-angle tailed (WAT) radio source.
+Such WAT sources typically occur in cluster environments \citep[e.g.][]{Mao2009,Pratley2013} and it is thought the ram pressure of the ICM on the lobes generates the observed morphology \citep[][]{Burns1998}.
+Usually, this occurs during infall into the cluster \CORRS{but such a morphology may also occur after a radio galaxy has passed through the cluster centre.
+The asymmetry in the two NW relic components with respect to source E suggests that this is less likely to be an active WAT source, and the spectral index of the western relic component is sufficiently steep to preclude its classification as a normal radio lobe.}